Center for Civic Engagement

 The Oaks believes that the doorway to understanding the world at large begins with an awareness of and participation in the community that surrounds us.
 Our location in the heart of Hollywood affords us the unique opportunity to be part of a thriving and eclectic neighborhood.

-· Evolve a curricular plan where Oaks students learn about how community is formed through shared values and sense of purpose.
-Students have the opportunity to experience service learning through partnership and community purpose.
+Evolve a curricular plan where students learn about how community is formed through shared values and sense of purpose.
+Students have the opportunity to engage in service learning experiences through partnership and community purpose.

-In line with The Oaks philosophy--change from the inside out--diversity, equity, and inclusion training has been at the forefront of staff and faculty professional development.
-In these trainings, Guidelines for Inclusivity were adopted to facilitate safe conversation.
-With this, the current curriculum teaches students through multiple perspectives across the grade levels.
+In line with The Oaks philosophy of change from the inside out, diversity, equity, and inclusion training has been at the forefront of staff and faculty professional development.
+In these trainings, Guidelines for Inclusivity were adopted to facilitate conversation.
+The current K-6 curriculum teaches students through multiple perspectives across the grade levels.

-In 2017 the position of Director of Admissions and Civic Engagement was approved by the Board of Trustees, created and filled.
-As a result, The Oaks School has enhanced focused dedication to the school’s philosophy, added bandwidth to the administrative team and is moving the community through the next phases of its’ mission driven work.
-With Tanynya Hekymara on the team - through conference presentations and participation, increased community visibility and the development of collaborative relationships with mission-aligned organizations - The Oaks has expanded its connections to the education community in meaningful ways.
-The CCE continues to collaborate with schools as they work toward creating communities that are inclusive and welcoming for all families by offering consulting and professional-development services.
+In 2017 the position of Director of Admissions and Civic Engagement was approved by the Board of Trustees and filled.
+As a result, The Oaks School has enhanced its dedication to the school’s philosophy, added bandwidth to the administrative team, and is moving the community through the next phases of its mission-driven work.
+With Tanynya Hekymara on the team The Oaks has expanded its connections to the education community in meaningful ways.
+These include conference presentations and participation, increased community visibility, and the development of collaborative relationships with mission-aligned organizations.
+The CCE continues to collaborate with schools as they work toward creating communities that are inclusive and welcoming for all families by offering consulting and professional development services.
 Concurrently, Tanynya’s work has fostered opportunities for experiential student learning.
 The school has grown from a community-service model to one of student leadership and service learning at all grade levels.

-The entire school community has worked diligently to lay a strong foundation for a forward-thinking community that models multiculturalism, inclusivity and equity.
-Although we have a long way to go, the recruitment, engagement and training of employees, board members, and families continues to support our community’s on-going growth and development.
+The entire school has worked diligently to lay a strong foundation for a forward-thinking community that models multiculturalism, inclusivity, and equity.
+Although this important work is never done, the recruitment, engagement, and training of employees, Board members, and families continue to support our community’s ongoing growth and development.

-Host community events that are geared toward parents and other adults in the areas of school choice, parent education, and diversity, equity, and inclusion.
+Host community events that are geared toward families and other adults in the areas of school choice, parent/guardian education, and diversity, equity, and inclusion.